Working in a Long Term Care facility, such as a nursing home has many challenges.

 This isn’t a bad thing, any help is extremely appreciated.

-But when someone comes from an agency who doesn’t know the facility or your residents, the workload for them becomes extremely difficult in turn making work harder for you.
+But when someone comes from an agency which doesn’t know the nursing home facility or your residents, the workload for them becomes extremely difficult in turn making work harder for you.

 ALWAYS BE PREPARED